-Date Week Outcome/Material Covered References Call No. Aug.
-19 1 Introduction and review of course outline Learning needs and goal setting Lab process, participation, readings, simulations, course requirements and evaluation Please Note R = Required O = Optional Aug.
-26 2 Interpersonal communication - definition and principles Collage pp. 13-15 - Which of Buber's levels of communication is appropriate to your nursing role with patients, families and colleagues? pp. 23-24 - "We can't automatically communicate with others as full unique individuals because we don't know them personally when we first meet."
-Is getting to know your patient personally congruent with the professional role of a RN? pp. 27-28 - Who is responsible for how others interpret our non-verbal behaviour - the other or myself? p.
+Date Week Outcome/Material Covered References Jan.
+6 1 Introduction and review of course outline Learning needs and goal setting Lab process, participation, readings, simulations, course requirements and evaluation Please Note R = Required O = Optional Jan.
+13 2 Interpersonal communication - definition and principles Collage pp. 13-15 - Which of Buber's levels of communication is appropriate to your nursing role with patients, families and colleagues? pp. 23-24 - "We can't automatically communicate with others as full unique individuals because we don't know them personally when we first meet."
+Is getting to know your patient personally congruent with the professional role of a RN? pp. 27-28 - Who is responsible for how others interpret our nonverbal behaviour - the other or myself? p.
 33 - What do you mean to your patients?
 What do you want to mean to them? p.
 34 - The requirement to be able to adapt your communication could be interpreted as being dishonest or manipulative.
 What are your ideas about this? pp. 37-38 - What does 'dual perspective' mean?
 How might you use it in your nursing practice? p.
 38 - Does the requirement for self-monitoring promote self-consciousness or self-awareness?
 What is the difference between these processes?
 R Wood & Henry.
 Chapter 1.
-O Beck, C.T.
+Beck, C.T.
 (1993).
 Caring relationships between nursing students and their patients.
-Nurse Educator, 18(5), 28-32.
-B456
+Nurse Educator , 18(5), 28-32.

-Date Week Outcome/Material Covered References Call No. Sept.
-2 3 Self-awareness in nursing Collage R R Wood & Henry.
+Date Week Outcome/Material Covered References Jan.
+20 3 Self-awareness in nursing Collage R Wood & Henry.
 Chapter 2.
-R Beebe, S., Beebe, S., Redmond, M. & Geerinck, T. (2004).
-Chapter 10, Self-Disclosure In Interpersonal 1. p.
+1. p.
 61 - Complete the exercise outlined under Reflecting on Reflected Appraisals.
-R Johari Window Exercise Communication Relating to Others (3rd Complete the 3 Johari Windows.
+(Wood-Henry, 2002) R Beebe, S., Beebe, S., Redmond, M. & Geerinck, T. (2004).
+Chapter 10, Self- Disclosure In Interpersonal Johari Window Exercise Communication Relating to Others (3rd p.
+318 Use the ideas in the readings on the social penetration model of self- disclosure and how the amount you self-disclose differs in relationships.
 Give examples in each of the four quadrants or panes of the window for each of the different relationships.
 You determine the size of each quadrant in each of the relationships.
-Use the ideas in the readings, for example, Campbell's model of self-awareness and the ideas about how to increase your self-awareness, to help you develop your ideas and opinions about self-awareness.
 Canadian ed.), pp. 317-323.
 In-class In small groups share some of the information and the insights you gained doing your Johari Windows.
-Questions for discussion: Is there an ideal Johari Window configuration, i.e., "who we are" in a nurse-patient relationship?
-Is self-disclosure by the nurse necessary in the nurse-patient relationship?
-What effects, both positive and negative, could self-disclosure by a nurse have on a nurse-patient relationship?
+Questions for discussion: a.
+Is there an ideal Johari Window configuration, i.e., "who we are" in a nurse-patient relationship? b.
+Is self-disclosure by the nurse necessary in the nurse-patient relationship? c.
+What effects, both positive and negative, could self-disclosure by a nurse have on a nurse-patient relationship? d.
+What have you done as a nursing student to help your analyses yourself?